a-creative/FV-Extender/README.md

 # Getting started

 Please don't get started.
 As of fall 2020 the extension has been closed down.
 Primarily due to the lack of time to add compatibility with a new Facebook layout.
-Secondarily due to Zynga announcing the closing of the original FarmVille game in 2021, which the extension was a utility.
+Secondarily due to Zynga announcing the closing of the original FarmVille game in 2021, which the extension was a utility for.